 Finally, Argentina has favorable public policies.
-The Mining Federal Agreement addresses key social, environmental, economic, and regulatory aspects of the mining industry, to promote harmonizing policies.
+The Mining Federal Agreement addresses key social, environmental, economic, and regulatory aspects of the mining industry, aiming harmoning policies.
 In line with such policies, mining companies are voluntarily adopting ESG measures and Sustainability Programs.